-The name Yilliminning comes from an aboriginal word for nearby (now saline) pools.
+The name Yilliminning comes from a Noongar word for nearby (now saline) pools.

-However there is more to Yilliminning than the rock.
-Adjacent to the north is kwongan sandplain/ gravel country that has a wonderful array of wildflowers, and you can do a 17km loop through scenic country to visit historic Yilliminning town site and Marramucking Well.
+However there is more to Yilliminning than just the rock.
+Adjacent to the north is kwongan sandplain/ gravel country that has a wonderful array of wildflowers, and you can do a 17km return loop to Narrogin through scenic country to visit historic Yilliminning town site and Marramucking Well.

-The rock itself is a granite inselberg (bedrock outcrop), rising to approximately 50 m, with commanding views of farm land and remnant vegetation.
+The rock itself is a 48metre high granite inselberg (bedrock outcrop), with commanding views of farm land and bush.
 I love the small oases of mosses, lichens and other plants including the August/September flowering lemon scented orchid in water gaining areas and gnarled Kunzea pulchella with its stunning red flowers in late spring that thrives in cracks in the rock.

 Vegetation changes to low scrub on gravel/yellow sandplain that looks like a native garden.
 This is true kwongan country (scrubby vegetation without timber bearing trees) where a large range of plants have changed the soil by controlling access to soil phosphorus.
 Despite being prickly and less showy, close examination reveals remarkable leaf shapes and flowers.
-Definitely visit this late Sept/Oct to see the pink and yellow feather flowers (Verticordias) on yellow sand and profusely flowering proteaceae on gravels.
-Click hyperlink for Kwongan information.
+Come here in late October/early November to see the pink and yellow feather flowers (Verticordias) on yellow sand and profusely flowering proteaceae on gravels.

 Return to Boundain North Road and turn right and after 3.5 km of pleasant farmland you will reach Yilliminning Road.
 Turn right to return to Narrogin.